 The advent of affordable digital printing opened up the possibility of producing colour prints at home for the first time.
-Before this, working with colour photography either complex, time consuming processing, or sending away to a lab.
+Before this, working with colour photography meant either complex, time consuming processing, or sending away to a lab.
 Neither of which being ideal.

 Over the last decade the quality of inkjet printer have come to equal, and is some circumstances, surpass that of traditional colour printing.